nextDNSconfig/DNSconfig/README.md

-Step 2: Create a <a href="https://my.nextdns.io/login" target="_blank">NextDNS</a> account or use your existing account.
+Step 2: Create a <a href="https://my.nextdns.io/login" target="_blank">NextDNS</a> account or use your existing account